How to Sell Used Furniture in Chicago: The Complete 2026 Guide

 Updated March 2026You have furniture to sell.
 Maybe you're moving, downsizing, or clearing out a parent's house.
 Whatever the reason, you want to turn it into cash without losing your mind in the process.

-If you live in Chicago, you have more options than most cities — but that actually makes it harder.
-Facebook Marketplace, Craigslist, OfferUp, eBay, consignment stores, estate sale companies, and now full-service consignment.
+If you live in Chicago, you have more options than most cities, but that actually makes it harder.
+Selling it yourself online, consignment stores, estate sale companies, and full-service consignment.
 Each one has tradeoffs.
 Some save you money.
 Some save you time.
 Almost none do both.

 This guide walks through every major option for selling used furniture in Chicago, ranked from most hands-on to least.
 By the end, you'll know exactly which approach fits your situation.

-Facebook Marketplace is the default.
-It's free, it's where everyone looks first, and if you price things right, you can sell quickly.
-The Chicago market is enormous — millions of active users within driving distance of your listing.
+The DIY approach is the default for most people.
+Post your items online, field messages from interested buyers, and coordinate pickup or delivery yourself.
+It's free, it gives you full control, and if you price things right, you can sell quickly.
+The Chicago market is enormous, with millions of active buyers within driving distance of your listing.

 Pros